 - Now, click on OK to save changes.

 - After doing that, restart your PC to apply the changes.

 Once your PC restarts, check if the problem still appears.
 If any new issues appear after disabling IPv6, be sure to enable it back again.

-That’s about it, once again, performing all these solutions doesn’t mean that you’ll be able to access the site, because it’s often their error.
+That’s about it; once again, performing all these solutions doesn’t mean you’ll be able to access the site because it’s often their error.